tom-granig/JS-PRNG/README.md

 console.log(generator.next()); // prints out "0.5506081636995077"
 ```
 ### Changing the seed
-The seed can be changed or reset without having to create a new PRNG object.
+The seed can be changed or reset with the `seed(seedValue)` function without having to create a new PRNG object.
 ```javascript
 // creates a new PRNG object an initializes it with the seed "hello world!" const generator = new PRNG('hello world!');